 \section{Conclusions and Future Developments}

 This study presents a mathematical and mechanistic framework for exploring the pharmacokinetics and pharmacodynamics of hypoxia-activated drugs in solid tumors.
-By integrating a spatially resolved 3D-1D model of vascular flow and oxygen transport with a 0D lumped parameter model describing nonlinear drug metabolism and cell survival, we provide a computational approach to investigate how physical, physiological, and geometrical factors in the tumor microenvironment influence drug efficacy.
-This hybrid model captures key feedback mechanisms between drug activation and local oxygen concentration, reflecting the key challenges associated with the delivery of hypoxia-activated drugs such as Tirapazamine.
+By integrating a spatially resolved 3D-1D model of vascular flow and oxygen transport with a 0D surrogate model that describes nonlinear drug metabolism and cell survival, we provide a computational approach to investigate how physical, physiological, and geometric factors in the tumor microenvironment influence drug efficacy.
+This multiscale model captures key feedback mechanisms between drug activation and local oxygen concentration, reflecting the key challenges associated with the delivery of hypoxia-activated drugs, such as Tirapazamine.
 Through global sensitivity analysis, we systematically identified the parameters that most influence drug distribution and therapeutic outcome, highlighting the dominant role of vascular drug concentration, oxygen availability, and metabolic rates.

-Beyond the methodological contributions, our findings bear important implications for the clinical optimization of TPZ and other hypoxia-activated prodrugs.
-The hybrid 3D--1D--0D framework developed in this work provides a computationally efficient yet physiologically grounded tool for simulating the spatiotemporal evolution of drug concentration and therapeutic response within hypoxic tumor microenvironments.
+Beyond methodological contributions, our findings have important implications for the clinical optimization of TPZ and other hypoxia-activated prodrugs.
+The multiscale 3D-1D-0D framework developed in this work provides a computationally efficient yet physiologically grounded tool to simulate the spatiotemporal evolution of drug concentration and therapeutic response within the hypoxic tumor microenvironment.
 By integrating nonlinear pharmacodynamic effects via exogenous surrogate functions, the model enables rapid sensitivity analyses and parametric studies that would otherwise be prohibitive with full-scale simulations.
 This capability opens the door to systematic exploration of treatment protocols, such as timing, dosage, and vascular delivery of TPZ, under varying levels of tissue oxygenation.
 Furthermore, the surrogate-based architecture supports future incorporation of patient-specific vascular geometries and clinical imaging data, paving the way for predictive simulation platforms that help customize hypoxia-targeted therapies.
 As such, the proposed modeling approach may serve as a foundation for digital twin frameworks aimed at optimizing the therapeutic index of bioreductive agents in precision oncology.